obinkytt/Udacity_Microservices_Project/README.md

 ##### I tried using Windows 10 but could not install Docker because HyperV and VMware Compatibility issues.
 I later tried MacOS Virtual Machine on my Windows 10 Pc.
 I was stuck on docker build error.
 I finally decided to use aws Cloud9 which was very easy to use.

 ### Cloud9 EC2 Instance and Enviroment
+#### Create a new github Repo and connect to Cloud9 with SSH Key.
+You can now push and pull from Github and AWS Cloud9

 ![EC2 Inst](https://user-images.githubusercontent.com/4149567/89208938-f587bd80-d582-11ea-8ad5-c2ae43f917ae.jpg)